myleftshoe/msd/README.md

 ### Formatting

 *msdate* uses [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat).
-Provide an options object as per the spec to `format` and `formatfp`.
+Provide an options object as per the spec to `format`.

-`arrayOf` also accepts the same object (or even a function like `toDate`) as an optional second argument
+`arrayOf` also accepts the same object (or even a function like `toDate`) as an optional second argument (see above examples).

 ```js